 Singapore is one of the regular stop-over I usually have in my trips overseas from Melbourne.
-My last visit was just few weeks ago in September 2016.
+My last visit was just a few weeks ago.

-Spending few hour there and wondering on to things to do in Changi Singapore Airport?
+Spending a few hours there and wondering on to things to do in Changi Singapore Airport?

 Changi has grown so much in these years.
 It now offers so many activities, attractions and things to see that you start questioning if it may become soon a destination by itself LOL

-I have been travelling regularly for many years and I have noticed that airports tend to be more and more similar between each other.
+I have been travelling regularly for many years and I have noticed that airports tend to be more and more similar to each other.